Tensions rise as West African nations prepare to send troops to restore democracy in Niger | Law-Order

 “It is our business, not theirs.
 They don't even know the reason why the coup happened in Niger,'' said Achirou Harouna Albassi, a resident.
 Bazoum was not abiding by the will of the people, he said.

+Hundreds of people marched toward the French military base in Niamey on Friday waving Russian flags and screaming “Down with France.”
+Many were young, including children, all chanting that the French should go.

-On Friday the African Union expressed strong support for ECOWAS' decision and called on the junta to "urgently halt the escalation with the regional organization."
+Also Friday, the African Union expressed strong support for ECOWAS' decision and called on the junta to “urgently halt the escalation with the regional organisation.”
 It also called for the immediate release of Bazoum.

 An African Union meeting to discuss the situation in Niger expected on Saturday was postponed.